Gill Meets Margaret Dabbs

 Who would you say has been a big influence on your life and why?

 My father was a big influence in my life.
 Growing up I was one of four children and we always believed we could achieve whatever we wanted to achieve.
 I remember I was 13 when the first London Marathon took place and I remember telling him that one day I would run it.
-It never occurred to me that I wouldn’t achieve that.
+It never occurred to me that I would achieve that.
 The trouble is I didn’t stop at one!

 What is your life philosophy?